ilana-eizhviertina/lern-ebpf/README.md

-# eBPF Learning Lab (Docker on Mac)
+# eBPF Learning Lab

 This repository contains a complete development environment for writing and running eBPF programs using Golang.

+📚 Learning Resource:
+I am building this repository while learning from the book "Learning eBPF" by Liz Rice.
+While the book covers the core concepts, I am writing and publishing my examples here using Go to demonstrate how to implement these patterns in a Go environment.

-Because eBPF requires a Linux Kernel, this project runs inside a Docker container with special privileges.
+Note: Because eBPF requires a Linux Kernel, this project runs inside a Docker container with special privileges.

 ---